Skip to content

 Berlin is known for its nightlife.

-• The quiet streets
+• Quiet streets

 • Indirect lighting

-• Neighborhoods far from the obvious hotspots
+• Neighborhoods away from obvious hotspots

 Getting around Berlin

-• 🚲 Bike if you want to cover more ground
+• 🚲 Bike if you want to cover a wider area

 Berlin is vast, but coherent.

-Once you understand the rhythm, everything falls into place.
+Once you understand the rhythm, everything aligns.

 Berlin as you wear it